An interpolating particle method for the Vlasov-Poisson equation: Elements of a Convergence Analysis

 \section{Elements of a Convergence Analysis}

 In the following we will sketch a proof for the theoretic convergence order of our method.
-To this end we will restrict ourselves to the linear case, i.\,e., where the electric field, and therefore the velocity field $a(t,\cdot)$, is assumed to be known at all times $t$.
-Furthermore we will neglect the time-integration error when solving \eqref{eqn:char1}--\eqref{eqn:char2} numerically and restrict ourselves to radial-basis instead of tensorised kernels.
-We expect similar results to hold for both types of kernels and numerical experiments support this hypothesis as well.
+To this end we will restrict ourselves to the linear case, i.\,e., we assume that the electric field $E(t,x)$, and therefore the velocity field $a(t,\cdot)$ to be known at all times $t$.
+We will neglect the time-integration error when solving \eqref{eqn:char1} and \eqref{eqn:char2}.
+In other words, we assume there is no error in the particle locations, such that all times $t$ the particle cloud carries the values of the exact solution: $f\bigl(t,z_i(t)\bigr)=f_i$, $i=1,\dotsc,N$.

+Furthermore, we will restrict ourselves to radial instead of tensorised kernels.
+We expect similar results to hold for both radial and tensorised kernels and numerical experiments support this hypothesis as well.
 However, their respective native spaces would differ slightly, thus we would need to give a technical and lengthy derivation of the correct estimates.

 We only consider the direct method.
 The related convergence result for the piecewise method can be proven analogously when interpreting the piecewise interpolant as a approximation of the global interpolant, thus having locally the same convergence order.